-Most shares carry the right to dividend distributions.
+Most limited company shares carry the right to dividend distributions.
 A dividend is simply a payment of company profits made to the shareholders.
-Each shareholder’s profit entitlement is based on the number of shares he or she owns and what percentage of the company his or her shares represent.
+Each shareholder’s profit entitlement is based on the number of shares they own and what percentage of the company their shares represent.

 For example, if your company issues 10 ordinary shares, the dividend distribution of each share is 10% of available profits.
 If you own 5 of those shares, you are also entitled to 50% of the company’s available profits.
 So, the more shares you own, the more profit you receive.

 Paying for your shares